 Still– why is the treadmill of an open course tied to the rhythm of a traditional school schedule?
 That was one (of many) admirable aspect of the ETMOOC Alec Couros ran last year— its schedule was a 2 week cycle.

 That is a question I am thinking too for the now maybe ending Headless ds106 we set up, where we pretty much wore out the active participants from the first half.
 The pace of it is insane, and there is no reason to tie it to the 7 day cycle, is there?

 One of the grand successes has been the version of this ds106 experience Rochelle Lockridge has been running inside the 3M corporate firewall (if all goes well a presentation and paper might be coming out of a 2014 open thingie conference).
 Her plans for the future are to let loose of the rapid pace, and turn it into a monthly cycle of topics.

 This is another blog post coming soon to a space near here, some reflections on the headless ds106.

 But I have my questions still about the rapid semesterly pacing of courses being a factor in people lapsing who sign up freely for an open learning experience.
 Maybe the magic cycle is Biblically inspired.

 Again, I am my own sole source of ships floundering.

 What can I do?

 Maybe I will roll up my sleeves and try again January 15.
 It’s a whole new year.
 Maybe I will be different.

-The post "YAOOCS (Yet Another Open Online Course Started)…" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2013/12/yaoocs/) on December 3, 2013.
+The post "YAOOCS (Yet Another Open Online Course Started)…" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2013/12/yaoocs/) on December 3, 2013.